forestdb/forestdb.org/models/bayesian-data-analysis.md

 We can capture this idea by generalizing the uniform distribution to some distribution of coin weights, and we're unsure of the mean and variance of that distribution.

 The canonical distribution over coin weights is the Beta distribution.
 (Coin-weights are formally Binomial parameters.
   This higher-order distribution is called the Beta distribution.
   You may (or may not) have heard of Beta-Binomial priors.
 This is it.)

+Note: This will take about 10 seconds to run.

     (define discretize-beta (lambda (gamma delta bins)
         (define shape_alpha (* gamma delta))